Guides

 Why Context7 Belongs Here

-Claude Code is strongest when it can connect your files to the facts behind them.
-A route, migration, SDK wrapper, or config file often only makes sense if the agent knows the current API.
+Claude Code is most useful when it can connect your code to the facts behind it.
+A migration, SDK wrapper, or config file only makes sense in context — and that context is the current API, not whatever the model learned during training.

 A Simple Way To Think About Setup